Sunday, August 31, 2014

 Favoritest Show?

 I finally got around to watching Ricky Gervais' new series Derek.
 He's up for an Emmy this Monday for his lead performance.
 As usual with him, there are two short seasons--only 13 episodes in all.
 (There still may be a third season, or perhaps--also the norm for Gervais--a finale.)
-What's unusual is the content, which is far more sentimental and occasionally melancholic that he generally does.
+What's unusual is the content, which is far more sentimental and occasionally melancholic than he generally does.

 In the show that made him rich and famous, The Office, Gervais is a boorish boss who thinks he's the life of the party.
 In Extras he's a caustic bit player whose gets to star in his own series and finds it's not all it's cracked up to be.
 But Gervais as the title character in Derek plays a mentally challenged man who's makes the best of his life hanging out in an old folk's home.